 Brian Socolow, Co-Chair of Loeb’s Sports practice, represents athletes, teams, event owners, media companies, equipment manufacturers and others in the sports industry in complex commercial transactions and business disputes.

 Brian has handled transactions ranging from media broadcast and distribution agreements, sponsorships and trademark licenses to venue agreements and the purchase and sale of sports properties.
-Most recently, Brian has represented subscription sports streaming service provider DAZN on rights deals with several professional boxers, represented smart home services provider Vivint in its naming rights deal for the arena home to the Utah Jazz, represented a group seeking an MLS expansion franchise, negotiated an employment agreement for the CEO of World TeamTennis, and counseled the World Freerunning Parkour Federation in negotiations with the International Gymnastics Federation.
+Most recently, Brian has represented subscription sports streaming service provider DAZN on rights deals with several professional boxers, represented smart home services provider Vivint in its naming rights deal for the arena home to the Utah Jazz, represented a group seeking an MLS expansion franchise, represented professional a new tennis tour, Behind the Racquet Tour, in all legal aspects, and counseled the World Freerunning Parkour Federation in negotiations with the International Gymnastics Federation.